When The Client is also a Therapist

 Fiercely protective of their clients

-Harder on themselves than anyone else ever could be
+Harder on themselves than anyone else could be

 Carrying secondary trauma quietly